[Editor’s Note: Part Two of Hairbrushes, Rakes, and the Value of a Dollar.]

 Carnelian: It’s a dark red stone but is slightly less precious than rubies.

 Beryl Carnelia attempted to solicit me, her son’s best friend, into purchasing the services of one of her prostitutes.
-As hard as I try to create a well-rounded profile on this woman, containing virtuous qualities versus her faults, the fact that she attempted to solicit me into purchasing sex from one of her strippers/hookers, numerous times, is what I will remember most about her.
+As hard as I try to create a well-rounded profile on this woman, containing virtuous qualities coupled with her faults, the fact that she attempted to solicit me into purchasing sex from one of her strippers/hookers, numerous times, is what I will remember most about her.
 As far as I’m concerned, it’s her legacy.

 In attempt to be fair, and/or more comprehensive, we can use tools others have used to define character.
 “You can learn a lot about a person by how they treat people who can do nothing for them.”
 She doesn’t score well on this chart either.
 She and her husband provided jobs for the indigent.
 While that may be an admirable quality, the Carnelias negated this virtuous act by treating those employees like pond scum.
 The Carnelia parents taught me that the best way to feel better about yourself is to do whatever you can in life to surround your life with the mentally and physically challenged.
 Not only will it improve your self-esteem, and your outlook on life, but it will provide you endless hours of entertainment.